 Download this article as a self-guided walking tour on your smartphone.
 Check out our Cologne City walk on gpsmycity.com

 Where to Stay in Cologne.
 Cool and Quirky Places.

-If you, like us, are on a lookout for friendly and unique places to stay while travelling, we might just have the two best places for you.
+If you, like us, are on a lookout for friendly and unique places to stay in Cologne, we might just have the two best places for you below.

 Stern am Rathaus – Wonderful Boutique Hotel in Cologne

 If you are looking for a centrally located hotel, check out the fabulous Stern am Rathaus Hostel on Bürgerstraße 6, Altstadt-Nord.
 The hotel sits on a quiet street, around the corner from the wonderful Cologne Cathedral.

 With only 8 rooms and splendid reviews, the hotel gets booked up pretty quickly so make sure you reserve your room well in advance.